root-project/rootspi/ui5bld/Readme.md

 Try to extract minimal possible set of openui5 libraries, used in ROOT

-1. Download and unpack runtime tarball from openui5 website: https://openui5.org/releases Currently working with ui5 v1.128.0 - used in ROOT as in September 2024
+1. Download and unpack runtime tarball from openui5 website: https://openui5.org/releases Currently working with ui5 v1.135.0 - used in ROOT as in May 2025

 2. Run provided shell script: